russelljjarvis/ScienceAccessibility/README.md

-## I Mentioned Creating Tools.
+## Proposed Remedies:
+Previously I mentioned creating tools to remedy the situation.
 One tool, that functions as a natural extension of this work, is to enable 'clear writing' tournaments and leader boards, for example:

 | mean complexity   |      author      |
 |----------|:-------------:|